Best Diablo 3 Demon Hunter Builds: Season 25

 Is the Demon Hunter good in Diablo 3 Season 25?

 Demon Hunter remains one of the most popular classes after the Diablo 3 Season 25 update.
-The changes to D3 only gave DH builds more versatility to their builds.
+The changes to D3 only gave DHs more versatility in their build paths.

 Advertisement